alexthorne90/dotfiles/README.md

 ## Language Specific

 * Python
-  * When using the pyright LSP in project with a virtual environment, it will need a pyrightconfig.json file to point the language server at the environment.
+  * (this doesn't seem true anymore) When using the pyright LSP in project with a virtual environment, it will need a pyrightconfig.json file to point the language server at the environment.
 It will look something like this:
     ```
     {
         "venvPath": ".",
         "venv": ".venv"
     }
     ```
+  * I did need to set the `python3_host_prog` in my astrocore setup on my work machine, because my `python3` command did not work in my pyenv install.
+  If `python3` already works on your machine, this line might be unnecessary.